 To me, leggings make much more sense than pantyhose, as I wear proper knee socks on top anyway.
 They are probably also easier to find in men's sizes and shapes.
 So far I have only used pantyhose-like materials around 100 denier, which makes them opaque.
 Thin/sheer doesn't really make sense unless you shave your legs.
 Aesthetics aside, leggings will flatten your leg hair and reduce their natural warming effect, so thin leggings may actually make you colder than going without.

 While thicker skirts such as kilts are warm, they can get quite heavy to walk with leggings due to the increased friction.
 Long overcoats make this worse as they add weight on top of the skirt, and they also have their own friction issue when moving against the skirt.

 Of course, this depends on the material.
 A decent coat should have a somewhat slippery lining, and glossy leggings are not just for looks (although I prefer the matte look myself).
+Some skirts also have such a lining, and there are also underskirts/slips if you want to get fancy.
 But it also helps to choose a lighter/shorter skirt.
 It seems counterintuitive, but look around — you don't see many women wearing long skirts in the winter.